Among the popular content management system (CMS), Joomla is well-known for its security features and its robustness.

 So my Joomla site got hacked.
 Now what?

-You have two options: hire a service that will do the cleaning for a price, or do the cleaning yourself.
+You have two options: hire a service that will do the cleaning for a price or clean yourself.
 If you are a DIY fan, then make a jar of coffee ☕ and prepare to do some serious cleaning work, following the steps below.

-- Make a full backup.
-This backup will contain malware traces, but you should keep it anyway in your local computer, in a quarantine folder, in case you need to find some file or piece of content that isn’t anywhere else.
+Make a full backup.
+This backup will contain malware traces, but you should keep it anyway in your local computer, in a quarantine folder, if you need to find some file or piece of content that isn’t anywhere else.

-- Perform a full site scan.
-Make use of an online tool to do this job, and also use your local antivirus to detect infected files in the backup copy made in step 1.
+Perform a full site scan.
+Use an online tool to do this job and use your local antivirus to detect infected files in the backup copy made in step 1.
 If the antivirus detects infected files, those files should be deleted from the backup and from the hosting.

 Once you got your site cleaned, take the necessary measures to prevent future attacks, such as regularly scanning your site for malware infections.